mkoryak/floatThead/README.md

 # Things this plugin does:
 ---------
+-   In prod @ big corporations and opensource projects.
+Maintained.
+See open issues.
 -   Works on tables within a scrollable container or whole window scrolling
 -   Works with responsive table wrappers
 -   Works with dynamically hidden/added/removed columns